MatthewReid854/reliability/docs/Quantile-Quantile plots.rst

 -   The QQ_plot will always be output.
 Use plt.show() to show it.
 -   [m,m1,c1] - these are the values for the lines of best fit. m is used in Y=mX, and m1 and c1 are used in Y=m1X+c1

 In the example below, we have determined that the field failures follow a Weibull distribution (α=350, β=2.01) with time represented in months.
 By using an accelerated life test we have replicated the failure mode and Weibull shape parameter reasonably closely and the Lab failures follow a Weibull distribution (α=128, β=2.11) with time measured in hours.
 We would like to obtain a simple Field-to-Lab conversion for time so we know how much lab time is required to simulate 10 years of field time.
-The QQ-plot will automatically provide the equations for the lines of best fit.
-If we use the Y=mX equation we see that Field(months)=2.757 * Lab(hours).
+The QQ plot will automatically provide the equations for the lines of best fit.
+If we use the Y=mX equation we see that Field(months)=2.757×Lab(hours).
 Therefore, to simulate 10 years of field time (120 months) we need to run the accelerated life test for approximately 43.5 hours in the Lab.

 .. code:: python